rohanpanda001/invoice-list/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, first run:

+### `npm install`

+This will install all the npm packages and dependencies used in the project.

+Then run this to start the project:

 ### `npm start`